skdonepudi/pytest-report-plus/CONTRIBUTING.md

-# Contributing to pytest-reporter-plus and/or pytest-report-plus
+# Contributing to pytest-html-plus and/or pytest-report-plus

 Thank you for thinking about contributing to this project!
 Whether you're fixing a bug, improving the documentation, or proposing a new feature — you're welcome here.